Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Analysis procedure

-The estimation of the contribution of muons from W-boson decays and dimuons from Z-boson and $\gamma^{\star}$ decays, which is relevant in the high-$\pT$ region, is based on the POWHEG NLO event generator~\cite{Alioli:2008gx} combined with PYTHIA $6.4.25$~\cite{Sjostrand:2006za} for the parton shower which reproduces within uncertainties the W- and Z-boson production in various LHC experiments~\cite{Chatrchyan:2011ua,Chatrchyan:2014csa,Aad:2014bha,Khachatryan:2015pzs}.
-These calculations include the CT$10$ PDF set~\cite{Lai:2010vv} and the EPS$09$ NLO parameterisation~\cite{Eskola:2009uj} of the nuclear modification of the PDFs.
-The isospin dependence of the W- and Z/$\gamma^\star$-boson production is taken into account.
-In this regard, pp, np, pn, and nn collisions are simulated separately for both muons from W-boson decays and dimuons from Z-boson decays and $\gamma^{\star}$ decays up to $\pT = 20$~\GeVc.
+The estimation of the contribution of muons from W-boson decays and dimuons from Z-boson and $\gamma^{\star}$ decays, which is relevant in the high-$\pT$ region, is based on the POWHEG NLO event generator~\cite{Alioli:2008gx} combined with PYTHIA $6.4.25$~\cite{Sjostrand:2006za} for the parton shower, which reproduces within uncertainties the W- and Z-boson production in various LHC experiments~\cite{Chatrchyan:2011ua,Chatrchyan:2014csa,Aad:2014bha,Khachatryan:2015pzs,Alice:2016wka}.
+These simulations include the CT$10$ PDF set~\cite{Lai:2010vv} and the EPS$09$ NLO parameterisation~\cite{Eskola:2009uj} of the nuclear modification of the PDFs.
+In order to account for isospin effects, muons from W-boson decays and dimuons from Z-boson decays and $\gamma^{\star}$ decays are simulated separately in pp, np, pn, and nn collisions.
 A weighted sum of the production cross sections in the four systems is performed to obtain the production cross section per nucleon--nucleon collision for the Pb--Pb system.
 The latter is further scaled with $\avg{\TAA}$ in a given centrality class in order to estimate the corresponding relative contribution of W and Z/$\gamma^{\star}$ with respect to inclusive muons.
 The relative contribution of muons from W and Z/$\gamma^{\star}$ with respect to inclusive muons is negligible for $\pT < 13$~\GeVc and it increases with $\pT$ and the collision centrality from about $3\%$ ($6\%$) at $\pT = 14$~\GeVc up to $18\%$ ($36\%$) at $\pT = 20$~\GeVc in the \cent{60}{80} (\cent{0}{10}) centrality class.

-The contribution of muons from \jpsi{} decays is estimated by extrapolating the \jpsi{} $\pT$ and $y$ spectra measured by ALICE at forward rapidity ($2.5 < y < 4$) in the interval of $\pT < 12$~\GeVc~\cite{Adam:2016rdg} to a larger kinematic range.
+The contribution of muons from \jpsi{} decays is estimated by extrapolating the \jpsi{} $\pT$ and $y$ spectra measured by ALICE at forward rapidity ($2.5 < y < 4$) in the interval of $\pT < 12$~\GeVc~\cite{Adam:2016rdg}.
+The \jpsi{} $\pT$ and rapidity spectra are extrapolated by means of a power-law and Gaussian function up to $\pT = 50$~\GeVc and $\abs{y} = 6.5$, respectively.
 Then, the decay muon distributions are estimated with a fast detector simulation using the extrapolated \jpsi{} distributions as inputs, similar to pp collisions~\cite{Acharya:2019mky}.
 In the $10\%$ most central collisions, the relative contribution to the inclusive muon distribution varies between $0.5$ and $4\%$, with the maximum fraction at intermediate $\pT$ ($ 4 < \pT < 6$~\GeVc).